qrvey/partner-portal/docs/embedding/widgets/analytics/filter-modal-report-builder.md

 ## 1. Configuration Object
-To configure a Filter Modal, use the following JSON schema as configuration object:
+To configure a Filter Modal widget, use the following JSON schema as configuration object:

 ```
 {